Cupprum/MediaServer/README.md

-# Setup MacOS to host torrent downloading docker based center
+# Setup Raspberry PI to host torrent downloading docker based media center

 * Start with setting up Raspberry PI, read more in `rpi` folder.

-* Install the Kubernetes cluster, read more in the `cluster` folder.
+* Install the Kubernetes cluster, read more in the `k8s` folder.

 * Install the whole Jellyfin setup, read more in the `jellyfin_setup` folder.